Sign In Register

 Safety Score

-Bridgeport has an average annual temperature of 55°F (13°C).
+Bridgeport experiences four distinct seasons with an average annual temperature of 55°F (13°C).
 Winters average 30°F in January while summers reach 77°F in July.
-Annual precipitation is 46.6 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.6 inches (wetter than the 38-inch national average).
+The area receives 15.5 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 453 feet.

 Temperature